0XSoumya/Bespoke-HR/README.md

 * Automated recruiter reports
 * Candidate feedback generation

-The system demonstrates how modern LLM orchestration, retrieval systems, and agent workflows can be combined to create intelligent interview experiences.
+This project demonstrates how modern LLM orchestration, retrieval systems, and agentic workflows can be combined to build intelligent and scalable interview systems.